-Another auxilary of the SS/HG Exchange is the Exchange BINGO.
-This has been a feature for several of the last rounds of the Exchange.
-It was formed as a way to encourage reviews, since, after all, getting reviews of one’s work are a large part of why people take part in online activities like gift exchanges in the first place.
+Another auxilary of the SS/HG Exchange was the Exchange BINGO.
+This was a feature for several of the last rounds of the Exchange.
+It was formed as a way to encourage reviews, since, after all, getting reviews of one’s work are a large part of why people take part in online activities like fic exchanges in the first place.

 As with any game of BINGO, one is issued a card and attempts to fill a row, or fill enough spaces to make a specific design, or to fill the whole card.
 The cards for the Exchange BINGO contain random collections of the Exchange partcipant’s names.
 The spaces are filled when the gift for a named partcipant posts.
 You review it, and write down the link of where the review is to be found.
 When you have filled a row, or the design (either an ‘S’ or an ‘H’), or fill your card, you contact the moderators of the BINGO and send them the list of the links to your reviews.

 The entry fee for the BINGO is to commit to providing a prize for one of the winners.

 I signed up for the BINGO for the last of the SS/HG Exchanges, and offered to do a piece of Art for one of the BINGO winners.
-The winner who claimed my offer wanted an illustration for the fic she had written for the Exchange last year.
+The winner who claimed my offer wanted an illustration for the fic she had written for the Exchange the previous year.
 This was a story entitled ‘Book Club’ in which Hermione becomes the new Charms teacher at Hogwarts, after Professor Flitwick’s retirement.
-This coincides with the Board of Governors finally figuring it out that it would be to everyone’s advantage for the students to be exposed to some aspects of Muggle culture.
+This coincides with the Board of Governors finally figuring out that it would be to everyone’s advantage for the students to be exposed to some aspects of Muggle culture.